amitjavilaventura/plotmics/README.md

 * `v4.0.0` *(2021-10-27)*:
   + Add new function: `expressionCor()`.
-  + `ggVennPeaks()`: Add option to annotate the number of true overlaps for each set of peaks.
+  + `ggVennPeaks()`: Add the possibility to annotate the number of true overlaps for each set of peaks.
   + `barDEGs()`: Add the possibility to do a `prop.test()` and add the p-value to the plot.

 <br>